LeR Advanced Sampling — Generating Detectable Events

 # Use your existing helper without modification

-mu_vs_dt_plot(dt_unlensed, dmu_unlensed, colors=[colors['black']]*5)
+mu_vs_dt_plot(dt_unlensed, dmu_unlensed, colors=[colors['grey']]*5)

 mu_vs_dt_plot(dt_lensed, dmu_lensed, colors=[colors['violet']]*5)